radekg/yugabyte-db-go-client/README.md

 - `list-tablet-servers`: List all the tablet servers in this database.
 - `master-leader-step-down`: Try to force the current master leader to step down.
 - `ping`: Ping a certain YB server.
-- `set-load-balancer-enable`: Set the load balancer state.
+- `set-load-balancer-state`: Set the load balancer state.

 ### Flags